top of page

 4. Being a temporary home for an animal.

-When I started volunteering I did it because at that time I could not have a pet in my house.
+When I started volunteering I did it because at that time I could not have a dog in my house.
 So I thought..., "at least this way I share with animals, I help them and we both benefit.
 They for the time spent and I for the love they give us."
-During the pandemic, I adopted my first dog and within a year I adopted my second.
-At first, I started out as a volunteer, going to shelters and sanctuaries, helping them with their nets and taking the occasional puppy out for a walk to spend the day with mine to expose them to some socialization.
-In the process of training mine and learning about animal behavior, I decided to serve as a temporary foster because I wanted to help even more.
+During the pandemic, I adopted my first dog and within a year I adopted a second dog.
+At first, I started out as a volunteer, going to shelters and sanctuaries, helping them with their marketing and taking the occasional puppy out for a walk to spend the day with mine to expose them to some socialization.
+In the process of training mine and learning about dog behavior, I decided to serve as a temporary foster because I wanted to help even more.

-Offering temporary housing provides a safe and loving environment for animals rescued from shelters or in difficult circumstances.
+Offering temporary housing provides a safe and loving environment for dogs and cats rescued from shelters or in difficult circumstances.
 It is an opportunity for these animals to experience the comfort of a home and the warmth of human companionship.
-By opening your heart and home to a rescued dog, you become an essential part of the rehabilitation and adjustment process.
+By opening your heart and home to a rescued dog or cat, you become an essential part of the rehabilitation and adjustment process.
 Puerto Rico's shelters and sanctuaries are at capacity and rely on temporary homes to provide opportunities for more animals.

 What is difficult and can you get attached to them?
 Yes!
 Many people told me that they were very sad to see the animals in a shelter or sanctuary and that they don't feel able to do it because they get attached and then they will suffer.
 And it is true, it is not easy to see so much need and one feels helpless, but I have always thought I would rather offer them a few moments of love and attention than not having them.